projectodd/openwhisk-katacoda/simple-nodejs-greeting/01-greeting-function.md

 You should get the same respone as before but with your name instead of 'Guest'.
 Feel free to repeat this command several times.
 Now, lets see how many times we have invoked this function by dumping the activation log.
-There is sometimes a delay between the activations and when those activations appear in the log, so we will sleep for a few seconds before doing the command:
+There is sometimes a delay between the activations and when those activations appear in the log, so if the command below doesn't resond the first time, you may have to repeat it.

-``sleep 9;wsk -i activation list | grep greeter``{{execute}}
+``wsk -i activation list | grep greeter``{{execute}}

 Now, let's pick an activation and look at it in detail.
 First, copy the line below and paste it into the terminal
 window: